 10. Best Lightweight Portable Massage Table: Earthlite Harmony DX Portable Massage Table Package

 The Harmony DX from Earthlite is an affordable option for people who want a lightweight portable table but don’t want to sacrifice strength.
 This treatment table has a working weight of 600 pounds and a width of 30 inches which is a comfortable size for most clients.
 The maple wood frame is backed by a limited lifetime warranty so you can feel confident it will last you.
 A cushion of 2.5 inch dual-density foam is wrapped in oil and water resistant Natursoft PU leather and is backed by a three year warranty from Earthlite.
 The Harmony comes with an adjustable face cradle, face pillow, and carrying case.
 As far as portability, the Harmony is one of the lighter tables at only 34 pounds.
 Full massage endplates create extra stability and prevent any wobbling.
 The only downside is that they make it difficult do treatments in a seated position.
-You have a choice of four colors including black and teal.
+The maroon is currently out of stock but the it’s also available in black, teal, and mystic blue.

 - 600 pound working weight with hardwood maple construction